1 9 6 0 – 1 9 6 3 (USA)

 The popularity of the show came partly from the appeal of Shari’s puppets – Hush Puppy, Charlie Horse, and of course the beloved Lamb Chop.

-But Shari herself had a certain appeal as well, for both kids and adults perceived her as a cute, bubbly, and very non-threatening lady.
+Shari had a certain appeal as well, for both kids and adults perceived her as a cute, bubbly, and very non-threatening lady.

 Eventually, she went on to win twelve Emmys and the prestigious Peabody award for her work in children’s programming.

-Other guests on the show were her large dog, Jump Pup, and her next-door neighbour, Mr Goodfellow.
+Other guests on the show were her large Saint Bernard dog, Jump Pup, and her kindly next-door neighbour, Mr Goodfellow.

 Lewis would return to TV in the 1970s with The Shari Show, and again in the ’90s with the very successful Lamb Chop’s Play-Along and The Charlie Horse Music Pizza.

 Shari passed away from cancer in 1998, aged 65.